wdmchaft/herdict-iphone/readme.txt

 current todo:

+- Ship default herdictArrays as plists, overwrite when fresh arrays are received.
+- Find out whether I should be releasing subviews in viewDidUnload as opposed to dealloc.
 - Hook up the ModalVCs for for 'Info' and 'My ISP'.
 - Right now we are relying on web API callbacks happening in time to fill up arrays that I try to access either way.
 Need to protect for that.
 	Alerts - No Connectivity